 - Full application scaffold (entry points, package config, test setup, docs)

-Max: Standard Scaffold
+Max: Standard scaffold

-What is included: Everything in the lean scaffold, plus:
+Everything in the lean scaffold, plus:

-- Two or three domain agents covering primary and secondary concerns (e.g. api-designer + data-modeller for an API with a database)
+- Two or three domain agents covering primary and secondary concerns

 - Two or three domain-specific skills

-ProMax: Full Scaffold
+ProMax: Full scaffold

-What is included: Everything in the standard scaffold, plus:
+Everything in the standard scaffold, plus:

-- Three or four domain agents covering primary, secondary, and supporting concerns (e.g. api-designer + data-modeller + auth-specialist + security-reviewer for a secure API with a database)
+- Three or four domain agents covering primary, secondary, and supporting concerns

 - Three or four domain-specific skills

-- The widest possible selection from the agent catalogue
+- Widest selection from the agent catalogue

 - 200k context or below: standard profile (default)